Pisinha26/NASSCOM-VSD-SOC-DESIGN/README.md

   ### Pre-Placed cells

   Preplaced cells are manually positioned components in integrated circuit layouts, strategically placed before automated placement and routing.
 They often include custom-designed or critical functional blocks requiring precise placement for optimized performance, power, or area.
 Unlike standard cells, preplaced cells provide designers with greater control over layout, facilitating hierarchical design methodologies and aiding in achieving design closure.
 These cells are commonly used for interface circuits or specialized logic blocks, ensuring they meet strict timing, power, and signal integrity requirements.
 Preplaced cells enhance flexibility and enable designers to balance competing design objectives effectively in large-scale integrated circuit designs.
   These pre-placed cells will be implemented once and can be instantiated multiple times.
-They are part of netlist and receive some inputs and deliver output, but the functionality of these cells is that they are implemented only once.
+They are part of the netlist and receive some inputs and deliver output, but the functionality of these cells is that they are implemented only once.
 That's why we call it Pre-Placed cells because these cells are being placed only once in a chip.

   ![Screenshot 2024-03-20 030241](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/2de21f30-a16b-4d63-bbca-9c4dbcf72d12)

 ![Screenshot 2024-03-20 033942](https://github.com/Pisinha26/NASSCOM-VSD-SOC-DESIGN/assets/140955475/cb470787-61e0-4557-aec3-3226eb1ca2c4)

 These pre-placed cells have been placed in this area depending on the design scenario.
 So, the locations of these pre-placed cells are never touched while we go in the design cycle.
-So, the locations have to be very well defined.
+So, the locations have to be very well-defined.

 ### De-coupling capacitors